 In case you couldn’t figure this out from the numerous posts I have written over the last 5 years, I love cheese!
 I could probably live off of cheese, crackers, and a few accompaniments.
 Creating a beautiful cheese plate for dinner is one of my favorites.
 My kids and husband love it, too.
 We love to combine different types of crackers, cheese, and spreads to create the perfect bite.
+If you’re trying this at home, you should consider buying a beautiful ceramic plate from Far & Away to enhance the presentation of your cheese plate.
 Upload an Instagram photo of your RITZ® cracker creation with #putitonaritzcontest for a chance to win a $100 Walmart e-gift card.

 Here are the basics to selecting cheese for your cheese plate:

 - Blue – I absolutely love blue cheese.
 I find it to be very versatile as it can be added to salad dressings, wing dips, burgers, and steaks.
 Blue cheese can vary from mild to very pungent in flavor.
 For a cheese plate served to guests, I tend to select a mild blue cheese.
 It pairs so well with honey and nuts.

 - Semi-hard cheese – I always include a cheese that is firm enough to slice, but not dry and crumbly.
 Cheddar is an easy one because it is a familiar flavor and is readily available in grocery stores.
 It is great served alone on a cracker and holds up well to meats like salami and pepperoni.